agenteo/agenteo.github.com/source/_posts/2015-04-17-ruby-on-rails-partials-are-slowing-you-down.md

 {% endhighlight %}

 The initial test has a controller with a single view that I will incrementally break up in partials--**this is an oversimplified usecase that in real life wouldn't need them**.
-I will share the results I had on a real application.

-As always the first call is significantly slower **549ms**
+Even when in production mode the first call is significantly slower **549ms**

 {% highlight bash %}
 I, [2015-03-09T11:45:41.578125 #50837]  INFO -- : Processing by ArticlesController#index as */*